oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

        --wdtArchive ./models/archive.zip
      ```

-     If you don't see the `imagetool` directory under `/tmp/mii-sample/model-images` or the WDT installer is not in the ImageTool cache, then you have skipped step 9 in the [prerequisites]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}).
+     If you don't see the `imagetool` directory under `/tmp/mii-sample/model-images` or the WDT installer is not in the ImageTool cache, then repeat the step to set up the WebLogic Image Tool in the [prerequisites]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}).

      In a later step, we will specify corresponding domain resource attributes:
      - `domain.spec.configuration.model.wdtInstallHome`